-Be transparent about your efforts and why you do things the way you do, to help consumers understand your green journey.
+Be transparent about your efforts and why you do things the way you do to help consumers understand your green journey.

-Consistency is important when implementing any strategy, so look for ways to go green in all aspects of your business.
+Consistency is essential when implementing any strategy, so look for ways to go green in all aspects of your business.
 A great way to show your consumers that you are dedicated to going green is through your promotional marketing pieces.